malloydata/malloy/README.md

 ![show_run](https://user-images.githubusercontent.com/1093458/182458787-ca228186-c954-4a07-b298-f92dbf91e48d.gif)

-To get to know the Malloy language, follow [Malloy by Example](https://malloydata.github.io/documentation/malloy_by_example.html) and/or continue through the numbered models in the FAA directory.
+To get to know the Malloy language, follow [our Quickstart](https://malloydata.github.io/documentation/user_guides/basic.html).

 Note: The Malloy VSCode Extension tracks a small amount of anonymous usage data.
 You can opt out in the extension settings.
  [Learn more](https://policies.google.com/technologies/cookies).